Mom's Best Recipes

 Recipe

-Juicy, warmly spiced chicken with crisp edges, a tangy yogurt sauce, and weeknight-friendly instructions for wraps, bowls, or salads.
+Juicy, warmly spiced chicken with crisp edges, a bright yogurt sauce, and a few smart shortcuts that make shawarma totally doable on a weeknight.

 Author By Matt Campbell